Skip to main content

 Across the world, a huge number of companies are now implementing Bring Your Own Device (BYOD) systems.
 A Bring Your Own Device policy is where employees use their own private mobile devices for corporate purposes as well as their own personal use.
 There are many advantages to implementing a BYOD system.
 BYOD systems are cost-effective, easy to roll out, and improve employee morale.

 BYOD is a great solution, but it is also necessary to be aware of the risks it poses.
 Any company that is considering deploying a BYOD system should be attentive to the many security issues that BYOD entails.
-In this article, we aim to give you an overview of the best practices for designing and implementing a robust BYOD security policy.
+In this article, we aim to give you an overview of the best practices for designing and implementing a solid BYOD security policy.

 What is BYOD Security?